Mission, Vision & Values

 Faculty

 Joel has been dancing since age 3 and has been a leader in our Adaptive Dance program since it began.
-Joel shares: “I am a twenty year old dancer and songwriter.
+Joel shares: “I am a twenty-three year old dancer and song writer.
 I have danced mostly in my imagination my whole life because my brain functions differently and my body does not follow its instructions.
 Learning the BrainDance has increased my ability to move my body.
 I love helping others see the power of dance.”

 A daily advocate for the spelling community, Joel is a “Spellebrity Ambassador” for the International Association for Spelling as Communication (I-ASC).
-“I am proud to use a letterboard to communicate,” Joel has spelled to advocate that nonspeaking people need to be recognized as intelligent human beings.
+Joel spells, “I am proud to use a letterboard to communicate” to advocate that nonspeaking people need to be recognized as intelligent human beings.
 Joel’s words and actions remind others to be kind and useful.
 He has performed his original songs in the Neurolyrical Café and at Boards & Chords.
-His first full album Presume Competency featuring Joel’s songs with contributions by Caden Rainey is available on Amazon Music and iTunes.
+His first full album, Presume Competency, featuring Joel’s songs with contributions by Caden Rainey is available on Amazon Music and iTunes.
+His second album, Sounds of Gratitude, is available on many platforms including YouTube, Apple Music, and Spotify.

 View full bio